 As we take an afternoon stroll through the charmingly pretty and narrow streets, Claire will tell you stories of the village’s past and point out the hidden details you might otherwise miss.

 And as the itinerary is up to you, maybe we’ll stop at the antiques store, take a champagne tasting or grab a drink at the bar on the square whilst indulging in a bit of people watching.

-I'm sure you've had crêpes or pancakes at home, or maybe a flaming crêpe suzette desert at a restaurant.
-But have you tried a savoury crêpe or galette?
+I’m sure you’ve had crêpes or pancakes at home, or maybe even a flaming crêpe suzette desert at a restaurant.
+But have you tried a savoury crêpe, aka a galette?